 MA Curatorial Practice, 2009

-Curatorial residencies include FIAC/Fondation d’enterprise Ricard, Paris (2010); Fondazione Sandretto Re Rebaudengo, Turin (2010); and the Banff Centre, Alberta (2009).
+Curatorial residencies and research grants include Signal, Malmo (2013); Iaspis, Stockholm (2013); BAR Project, Barcelona (2013); CEC Artslink, New York (2011-12); FIAC & Fondation d’enterprise Ricard, Paris (2011); Fondazione Sandretto Re Rebaudengo, Turin (2010); and Banff Centre, Alberta (2009).

-He has spoken at institutions such as Witte de With, Rotterdam (2012); Ptarmijan, Tallinn (2011); the Goethe Institut, New York (2011); Kadist Art Foundation, San Francisco (2011); and Bruce High Quality Foundation University, New York (2010).
+He has spoken at institutions such as Contemporary Art Centre (CAC), Vilnius (2014); Stroom, Den Hague (2013); Witte de With, Rotterdam (2012); HISK, Gent (2012); Ptarmijan, Tallinn (2011); the Goethe Institut, New York (2011); Kadist Art Foundation, San Francisco (2011); and Bruce High Quality Foundation University, New York (2010).

 Among the publications he's contributed to are Spike Art Quarterly, Pazmaker, Nero, Mousse, L'Uomo Vogue, Fillip, The Federal, Cura, The Baltic Notebooks of Anthony Blunt, Art Papers, catalogues, and books.